Stamford Museum & Nature Center: History

 In 1955, the museum made its final move to the former Henri Bendel estate, where it continues to attract over 160,000 visitors each year.
 Henri Willis Bendel was a department-store pioneer and philanthropist who, with architect Perry Barker, built his dream castle in North Stamford in the late 1920s.
 After his death in 1936, the property passed through various hands for twenty years.
 In 1955 the estate was bequeathed to the Stamford Museum.
 The large, asymmetrical, 10,000 square-foot, neo-Tudor mansion Bendel used as a summer home anchored the large estate and provided ample space for the museum's early collections.
 "Nature Center" was added to the name of the non-profit as the Heckshire Farm for Children opened the same year.

 Since then, the museum has grown considerably both in size and features.
 An additional sixteen acres of the bird sanctuary owned by the City of Stamford was made accessible.
 Another property of eight acres was donated by board member Benjamin D. Gilbert.
-A right of way of three acres, making the museum accessible to the Bartlett Arboretum trails, was donated by Mr. & Mrs. Dwight Marshall.
+A right of way of three acres, making the museum accessible to the Bartlett Arboretum trails, was donated by Mr. and Mrs. Dwight Marshall.
 In 1980, eleven acres abutting these properties was purchased by the City of Stamford, with the museum having permanent property rights, bringing its total property to 118 acres.

 Facilities

 Bendel Mansion

 Built in the late 1920s by architect Perry Barker, the Bendel Mansion was Henri Willis Bendel's homage to the classical elegance of a British manor house.
-Using two Tudor mansions located in Maidenhead, England as inspiration, Barker built the epitome of the American "castle" of the time for his client.
+Using two Tudor mansions located in Maidenhead, England, as inspiration, Barker built the epitome of the American "castle" of the time for his client.
 The house is on a hill overlooking the lake and has lead-framed glass windows, half-timbered walls, gargoyles, arching staircases, slate roofs, and multiple chimneys.
 Today, the Bendel Mansion functions as a gallery and museum space and is open to the public.

-Museum Displays
+Museum displays

 Art education at SM&NC stretches back to its days at Courtland Park where local artists were exhibited.
 Art classes for all ages were introduced.
 The move to the Bendel Estate attracted more donors who helped build the museum's current collection, starting with the 1956 gift of a John Singer Sargent portrait and the 1961 donation of the Schulman twentieth-century American art collection.
 In June 1973, an enlarged and modernized art gallery opened in the main building, allowing for the growth of permanent collections as well as exhibitions featuring selections from collections, as well as works from local art organizations.

 Today, the museum focuses on five main areas: the natural history of New England, American art, Native American art and culture, American history and culture, and farming implements.
 Notable items in the SM&NC permanent collections include totem poles from a World's fair, telescopes, outdoor sculptures, farm tools, Native American artifacts, Andy Warhol and Salvador Dalí prints, vintage local pedal cars, antique Yale & Towne keys and locks, and works by Stamford artists Gutzon Borglum and Reuben Nakian.